yuhao-nie/Cloud-dection-in-sky-images/README.md

 Figure 1.
 Power output of a 30-kW roof-top PV system on a partly cloudy day.
 Note how PV output fluctuates during the cloud events.
 </p>

 This repository presents an easy-to-implement yet effective algorithm for detecting clouds in ground-based sky images.
 This algorithm has been used in the study by [Nie et al. (2020)](https://pubs-aip-org.stanford.idm.oclc.org/aip/jrse/article/12/4/046101/284973) [[1]](#1) to identify cloud pixels in sky images for sky condition classification, which enables the development of tailored models for solar nowcasting specific to each sky condition.
 This classification-prediction framework show better performance with less model trainable parameters than the deep learning model [SUNSET](https://pubs-rsc-org.stanford.idm.oclc.org/en/content/articlehtml/2018/ee/c7ee03420b) that learns a map from sky images to PV power generation in an end-to-end fashion.
+Here, we mainly focus on the cloud detection part of this work.

 ## Cloud detection algorithm
 The cloud detection algorithm essentially performs binary classification, i.e., distinguishing each pixel in a sky image as either a cloud or non-cloud pixel.
 Various methods have been developed for this purpose, ranging from simple thresholding techniques to more complex approaches such as neural network models, Markov Random Fields models, and Gaussian Mixture Models [[2]](#1).

-we select the thresholding method, favored for its simplicity and low computational requirements, which facilitates near real-time application.
+We select the thresholding method, favored for its simplicity (no demanding image labeling involved like machine/deep learning methods), low computational requirements (no GPU required), and capability to implemented near real time.
 Our algorithm specifically integrates the **normalized red blue ratio (NRBR)** and **clear sky library (CSL)** methods.
-To better understand our proposed approach, it is essential to first explore NRBR and CSL and examine their advantages and limitations.
+To better understand our proposed approach, it is essential to first introduce NRBR and CSL.

 ### NRBR
 $\mathrm{NRBR}$ is defined by the following equation: $$\mathrm{NRBR = \frac{B-R}{B+R}}$$
 where R and B stand for the pixel values of the red and blue channels of a sky image, , ranging from 0 to 255.
 According to the Rayleigh scattering law, the intensity of scattered light in clear air is inversely proportional to the fourth power of the wavelength [[3]](#2).
 This implies that the blue spectrum of visible light is predominately scattered in the clear atmosphere, whereas cloud particles scatter blue and red light almost equally [[2]](#2).
 It results that clear sky appears blue (pixels with high $\mathrm{NRBR}$) and clouds appear white or grey (pixels with low $\mathrm{NRBR}$).

-Applying a $\mathrm{NRBR}$ threshold works well when the sun is totally shrouded by clouds, but the results are not satisfactory when it is clear sky or when the sun is partially shrouded by clouds (see Figure 2).
+Applying a $\mathrm{NRBR}$ threshold pixel-wise (i.e., the pixels are identified as clouds when their $\mathrm{NRBR}<=0.05$) works well when the sun is totally shrouded by clouds, but the results are not satisfactory when it is clear sky or when the sun is partially shrouded by clouds (see Figure 2).
 The alrgorithm misclassifies the circumsolar pixels as cloud pixels because such pixels are often brighter than other areas and have a white or yellow-white character that activates the $\mathrm{NRBR}$ threshold.

 ![demo_NRBR](/figs/demo_NRBR.png)
 <p align=justify>
 Figure 2.
 Cloud detection using NRBR method for different sky conditions: (a) sun entirely shrouded by clouds; (b) clear sky; and (c) sun partially shrouded by clouds.
-The pixels are identified as clouds when their NRBR<=0.05.
 The original sky image is on the left, and the image showing identified cloud pixels is on the right.
 Red pixels in original image indicates the sun position.
 Green pixels in the image indicates the identified cloud pixels.
 Note the misclassification of the pixels in the circumsolar area for scenario (b) and (c).
 </p>

 ### CSL